vicente-david/Canadian-UAVs-Coding-Challenge/README.md

 The output should consist of pairs of IDs, where one ID is from the first sensor, and the second ID is from the second sensor.

 ## Solution
 All necessary files, for both input and output, are located in the **FileReader** directory.
+The program which contains my solution is labeled **SensorDataReader.cs** inside the aforementioned directory.

 ### Considerations
 Note that this solution isn't necessarily optimized in the way I would like it to be.
 This is because comparing the distances of each sensor location currently has a time complexity of O(n^2).
 This works perfectly fine for the given sample inputs, but for much larger datasets this could take far longer to compute than we would like it to.
 Ideally, I could store all the data in a database which I could then query in order to get the necessary information from each sensor, but I felt that that would have made this solution somewhat redundant and more complex than it was required for the given dataset.